leonid-shevtsov/headless/README.md

 ## Capturing video

-Video is captured using `ffmpeg` application.
+Video is captured using `ffmpeg`.
 You can install it on ubuntu via `sudo apt-get install ffmpeg` or on OS X via `brew install ffmpeg`.
 You can capture video continuously or capture scenarios separately.
 Here is typical use case:

     require 'headless'